KoenomatachiSan/review-reactjs-state/README.md

-# My review to ReactJS - Component
+# My review to ReactJS - State

-## What is Component?
+## What is State?

-For making project and code dinamic, componets are used to break code in chield parts, namedly components!
+State in react stores data from components!